-Dental Technicians assist and support Dental Officers in delivering dental services to Canadian Forces members and, occasionally, their families and dependants.
+Dental Technicians assist and support Dental Officers in delivering dental services to Forces members and, occasionally, their families and dependants.

 A Dental Technician has the following primary duties:

 - Perform preventive dentistry procedures and deliver preventive dentistry instruction

 - Produce dental x-rays and preliminary impressions for study casts

 - Drive and maintain the Mobile Dental Clinic

 - Operate and maintain the Air Transportable Dental System